AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 </figure>
 <br />

-News sites are complicit in creating the most-corrupt, <a href="http://adcontrarian.blogspot.com/2017/01/display-ads-my-3-worth.html">least-effective advertising</a> in history, which has spawned numerous online malignancies, including the thriving fake news business.
+News sites are complicit in creating the most-corrupt, <a href="http://adcontrarian.blogspot.com/2017/01/display-ads-my-3-worth.html">least-effective advertising</a> in history.
+Among the numerous online malignancies it has spawned is the thriving fake news business.

 <h2>Real news promotes fake news</h2>